Manage workspace settings

 Advanced settings

-Websh session timeout:
+Websh session retention time:

-- Longer timeout may increase costs
+- Longer retention may increase costs

-- Range: 10 minutes ~ 24 hours
+- Range: 15 minutes ~ 1 day

 Auto agent upgrade: